indiepop/automation_rails/README.md

 >
 > Performance testing: using an open-source Roadrunner module to do load test, which is integrated, and has great performance report.
 >
+>SNMP Walk: This is just a demo snmp function to get basic information.You can use SNMP to monitor the device.
+>
 >### Screenshot

 ![Main](https://raw.github.com/indiepop/automation_rails/master/app/assets/images/main_page.jpg)